 Get a better return on investment

-The network firewall and the endpoint security software working together brings about a better return on investment to the organization.
+The network firewall and the endpoint protection software working together brings about a better return on investment to the organization.
 Instead of each computer security system working in isolation, synchronization brings about collaboration.
 Convergence created when firewall shares security updates with endpoint protection actually boost entire network security.

 The value gained while the endpoint protection and network firewall are working is far much greater than what they offer when working independently.
-By choosing to automate the whole entire process, the IT security team are freed up to engage in other activities of high value to the company.
+By choosing to automate the whole entire process, the IT security team is freed up to engage in other activities of high value to the company.

 Why your organization needs Sophos synchronized security